pandelig/personal-website-svelte/src/lib/articles/MasteringKubernetesStep1.md

           value: "Kubernetes User"
 ```

-To see what `kind` correspond to what resource, run `kubectl api-resources` which we mentioned [earlier](/blog/mastering-kubernetes-step-1-the-core-architecture#kubectl-commands).
+To see what `kind` corresponds to what resource, run `kubectl api-resources` which we mentioned [earlier](/blog/mastering-kubernetes-step-1-the-core-architecture#kubectl-commands).

 Next, create a file named `service.yaml`:

 ```yaml
 apiVersion: v1
 kind: Service

 metadata:
   name: flask-app-service

 spec:
   selector:         # No `matchLabels` used here, different API syntax for `Service`
     app: flask-app  # Selects pods with this label